HarryYoung2018/HarryYoung2018.github.io/index.md

 ## Stats 🏆
 I was ranked top 1000 in the 2022 *Junior High School Scholastic Aptitude Examination* (中考) in Haidian district, Beijing.
-I've got a satisfactory TOEFL score, a passable SAT score, and a decent GPA.
+I've got a satisfactory TOEFL score, , a passable SAT score, and a decent GPA.
+I'm applying for the 2025 round of top undergrads in 🇺🇸 😣

 Some of the club activities I've done over the years:
 * school biology club *BioCamp*, president
 * school *iGEM* club, president